codefellows-seattle-javascript-401d16/lab-07-cowsay-http-server/lab-michaelporter/README.md

 ###Responding to /cowsay

-GET and POST requests to /cowsay should be formatted like /cowsay?text=yourMessage for GET or {"text": "Great CowJob!"} and respond with type 200 with a cow saying your text.
+GET and POST requests to /cowsay should be formatted like /cowsay?text=yourMessage for GET or {"text": "your message"} and respond with type 200 with a cow saying your text.

-Bad GET and POST requests to /cowsay respond with type 400 and a cow saying 'bad request(newline)try: localhost:3000/cowsay?text=howdy'
+Bad GET and POST requests to /cowsay respond with type 400 and a cow saying 'bad request(newline)try: localhost:3000/cowsay?text=howdy' or 'bad request\ntry: localhost:3000/cowsay with body {text : \'howdy\'}'